JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_usage.rst

     jaws run status 121
     jaws run task-status 121

-    # the log commands show all the past states of either the run or tasks of the run
+    # the log commands include all the past states of either the run or tasks of the run
     jaws run log 121
     jaws run task-log 121